 The Men of Milk's completely unexpected 2017 resurrection (they'd been filed under "lost in space" since AD 2001) has culminated in a bumper crop of heretofore undiscovered gems which run the gamut from hard rock to bossa nova.
 These tunes have been meticulously crafted and curated for the aural gratification of old and new fans alike.

-As a music lover, you may be shocked to stumble upon more great songs on the virtually unknown Milkmen's Songlab than appear on many household name bands' greatest hits albums.
+As a music lover, you may be shocked to stumble upon more great songs on the virtually unknown Milkmen's Songlab alone than can be found on many household name bands' greatest hits albums.

-If you're a music supervisor seeking just the right emotive content to elevate your TV show, film, or ad, one or more of Songlab's "many moos" might very well fit the bill.
+If you're a music supervisor seeking just the right emotive content to elevate your TV show, film, or ad, one or more of Songlab's "many moos" may be just what you're looking for.